pypa/pip/docs/html/user_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When doing a pip install, it needs to start by making assumptions about the
 packages it needs to install.
-During the install process it needs check this
+During the install process it needs to check these
 assumptions as it goes along.

 When it finds that an assumption is incorrect, it has to try another approach